-We have currently reviewed 16 Samsung soundbars.
+We've currently tested 16 Samsung soundbars.
 They seem to separate themselves from their competition with audio reproduction that's generally balanced and neutral-sounding.
 If you don't like their sound, they also have graphic EQs, which is well-suited for those who like a little more customization over their sound experience.
 Samsung's soundbars are also well-built, and they tend to feel sturdy and solid.

 Samsung usually makes pretty good soundbars that have a good sound quality with a well-balanced sound profile.
 Some of their subwoofers are quite powerful, which adds a bit of extra bass that can be great for movies.
 They also have a sleek and durable design that doesn't require fabric other than to cover the subwoofer port.
 However, this usually means they're also a bit more expensive than similar models, but the price difference can be worth it for some people.